rohitjoshi1231/Spoonacular/README.md

 - **Ad Integration**: Display advertisements strategically within the app to support ongoing development.
 - **Networking Module**: Utilize a robust networking module for efficient data retrieval, supporting both XML and Jetpack Compose for modern UI development.

-## Installation

-To use Recipe App, follow these steps:

-1. Clone the repository: `git clone https://github.com/your-username/recipe-app.git`
-2. Open the project in Android Studio.
-3. Build and run the app on your Android device or emulator.

-## Usage

-1. **Browse Recipes**: Start by browsing through the list of available recipes.
-2. **View Details**: Tap on a recipe to view detailed information including ingredients and cooking instructions.
-3. **Favorite Recipes**: Mark recipes as favorites by tapping the star icon, enabling quick access later.
-4. **Offline Access**: Enjoy offline access to your favorite recipes, ensuring you can cook anytime, anywhere.
-5. **Navigation**: Use swipe gestures or the bottom navigation bar to navigate effortlessly through recipe details.

-## Contributing

-Contributions are welcome!
-Here's how you can contribute:

-- Fork the repository.
-- Create a new branch (`git checkout -b feature/your-feature`).
-- Commit your changes (`git commit -am 'Add some feature'`).
-- Push to the branch (`git push origin feature/your-feature`).
-- Create a new Pull Request.

-## License

-This project is licensed under the [MIT License](LICENSE).